MoonfarmerTCG/Game/README.md

 ![](https://preview.redd.it/wvaz63vfk7pa1.png?width=7442&format=png&auto=webp&v=enabled&s=422049b66226489147e839baeb66d9ad4a03417b)

-Event cards are played, their effect takes place and then the cards are put in the discard pile.
+1. Event cards are played, their effect takes place and then the cards are put in the discard pile.
 Example: Upfarm is a card that lets a player add 1 moon to their RP.
 The player plays it, adds that moon and discards Upfarm to the discard pile.

-Each player starts the game with a deck with a number of cards between 27 and 30, and with 15 moons on their Resource Pool (RP).
-Only three copies of the same card can be on the deck, with two exceptions: Nano, The Big One, and Ito, Horizon Breacher.
+2. Each player starts the game with a deck with a number of cards between 27 and 30, and with 15 moons on their Resource Pool (RP).
+3. Only three copies of the same card can be on the deck, with two exceptions: Nano, The Big One, and Ito, Horizon Breacher.
 Players can only have one of these on their decks.

-Players can play a maximum of three cards per turn.
-There are no costs to play a card, unless the card states otherwise.
+4. Players can play a maximum of three cards per turn.
+5. There are no costs to play a card, unless the card states otherwise.
+6. The game automatically ends when a player reaches 42 moons on their RP.
+7. If a player can't draw cards anymore, this player loses the game.

 The phases of the game are:

 1. Draw phase, where the player draws 2 cards from their decks;
 2. Farming phase, where players play Farmers and Event cards.

-The game automatically ends when a player reaches 42 moons on their RP.

 # Installing Cockatrice and uploading the card database